Publications, Projects, and Working Papers

 Ranked choice voting (RCV) presents a more complex information environment for voters.
 Instead of evaluating preferences based on two main choices in the more commonly used plurality voting, RCV requires voters to make many additional considerations including comparing multiple candidates to themselves as political participants and to multiple other candidates.
 I use Social Comparison Theory (SCT) to explain one way voters make evaluations and how this might change in complex information environments created by RCV.
 I argue that using ideological extremity as a cognitive shortcut is more difficult under RCV, which makes candidate preference formation and evaluation between candidates harder for a voter.
 Using a survey experiment, I find that extreme and moderate candidates are viewed equally as electable under RCV and plurality voting.
 I also find that liberals report being more ideologically extreme when faced with an ideologically extreme candidate.
 In both RCV and plurality voting, liberals also view moderate candidates as more electable than extreme candidates when faced with an extreme candidate.
 Conservatives were not similarly affected by ideological extremity.
 These results suggest that RCV does not create a unique opportunity for more extreme candidates to be elected and that liberals are differentially affected by ideological extremity.

-Co-authored with Peter D. Carey
+Co-authored with MP Broache and Peter D. Carey